cmu-sei/iides/documentation/WhitePaper.md

 ![IIDES Entity Relationships](../UML/out/IIDES_Entity_Relationships.png "IIDES Relationships")

 The Incident core component includes the subcomponents [Target](objects/target.md), [Impact](objects/impact.md), [Note](objects/note.md), and [Source](objects/source.md).
 An incident can have zero, one, or more of each of these subcomponents.
+A target is the system, data, person, or physical property that was targeted by the insider.
+An impact is a quantitative measurement of the impact of the incident on the victim organization.
+A note is used for keeping details unrelated to the incident, such as case management notes or research references.
+Sources are documents and files related to the incident or its investigation.

 The Response core component can have a [legal response](objects/legal-response.md) subcomponent, which in turn has one or more [court case](objects/court-case.md) components, each of which can have one or more [charge](objects/charge.md) and/or [sentence](objects/sentence.md) components.
+These subcomponents are intended to capture specific details about incidents that go through the legal system.

-An organization can be connected to one or more employment [stressors](objects/stressor.md) which impact an insider within the organization.
+An Organization can be connected to one or more employment [stressors](objects/stressor.md) which impact an insider within the organization.
 These stressors are defined by the stressor vocabularies, and include stressors such as getting passed over for a promotion.

-TODO

-Insider.... person...

-Job...
+An Insider can be connected to one or more other insiders through the [collusion](structs/collusion.md) structure, and may have one or more [accomplices](objects/accomplice.md) external to the organization.
+An Accomplice may be tied to an organization through a Job entity when relavant to the incident.
+Both accomplice and insider inherit many of their properties, such as name, gender, and location, from the [Person](objects/person.md) subcomponent.
+Accomplices and/or insiders may have a [Sponsor](objects/sponsor.md) such as a foreign government or corporate competitor.

 The Detection and TTP core components do not have any additional subcomponents.

 ### Relationships

-TODO
+TODO - relationships description

 ### Vocabularies

-TODO
+TODO - vocabulary description

 ## Using IIDES
-TODO
+TODO - using IIDES
-- Where to send feedback

 - Existing implementations (Termite, pyIides) and advice for implementing
 - Using the schema

-- Examples (link to examples dirs)
+To assist with implementation and testing, we also provide a set of [examples](../examples/) that cover several incident types and use cases.

+We welcome community feedback and suggestions for enhancement, which can be submitted via the IIDES GitHub page TODO - link to github

 ## Conclusion
-TODO
+TODO - conclusion

 ## References
-TODO
+TODO - references
 - https://www.cisa.gov/topics/physical-security/insider-threat-mitigation/defining-insider-threats
 - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6758854
 Legal